Discrimination

 However, it is worth considering whether a disability discrimination claim is the best path of action in your individual circumstances.

 Discrimination claims are ‘backward looking’, because they focus on a past event of discrimination rather than looking forward to what support is needed.
-You may prefer to use the SEN framework to access the appropriate support for your child.
+You may prefer to use the ALN framework to access the appropriate support for your child.

 How do I bring a claim of discrimination?